-2 If desired, load the magazine to full capacity by inserting a shell of proper gauge and length through the loading port at the bottom of the receiver up into the magazine, using your thumb to position it fully forward in the magazine tube (Figure 11, page 19).
+4 With a shell in the chamber, you may load the magazine to full capacity.
+To load the magazine, insert a shell of proper gauge and length through the loading port at the bottom of the receiver up into the magazine, using your thumb to position it fully forward in the magazine tube.
 Make sure the rim of the shell engages the shell stop and is held fully inside the magazine tube.
 It will make an audible click when fully inserted.